terroir

 Saffron Vineyard is a family-run organic estate on the western slopes of Mount Veeder.
 No herbicides.
 No pesticides.
 No synthetic fertilizers.
 The forest surrounding the vineyard harbors the wild yeast that will later ferment the wine, lending it a character that no laboratory culture could replicate.

-The vines grow on steep grades in volcanic soil.
+The vines grow on steep grades in thin, rocky mountain soils of uplifted marine sediment and fractured shale.
 The altitude and exposure force deep root systems.
-The cool Pacific air slows ripening, extending the hang time, building complexity layer by layer through the long California autumn.
+The cool Pacific air slows ripening, extending the hang time and building complexity layer by layer through the long California autumn.123

 The vine expresses what the land gives it.
 Nothing more.
 Nothing less.